voiceittech/voiceit3-web-sdk/README.md

 myVoiceIt.init_Video_Verification(LIVENESS_BOOL)
 ```
 The init_ACTION_TYPE() mehtod(s) can be called dynamically from any action/event per your implementation.
 For instance, in the demo, the respective button clicks call the respective init_ACTION_TYPE() mehtod, and the LIVENESS_BOOL is set by the ui toggle button.

-You are now all set up to provide voiceIt's API 2 services to clients.

 ## Getting Help
 Need implementation help?
 Found a bug?
 Please contact support@voiceit.io.